 More than one in ten workers rely on gig work for their primary income.

 This number remained stable since 2005, the last year the CWS was conducted.
 Other estimates are slightly higher.
 In 2015, economists Lawrence Katz and Alan Krueger2 replicated the CWS, and estimated that 15.8 percent of workers relied on alternative arrangements as their main job.
 In 2014, on the General Social Survey, 20.4 percent of employed respondents reported an independent arrangement, using a similar definition to the CWS.3 The discrepancy between studies could be the result of differences in sampling and methodology, or the different economic conditions at the time of the studies.
-More consistent, comprehensive data collection is needed in order to understanding the relationship between participation in alternative work arrangements and broader economic conditions.
+More consistent, comprehensive data collection is needed in order to understanding the relationship between participation in nontraditional work and broader economic conditions.

 Some private surveys ask about full-time gig work, and produce comparable estimates of full-time gig workers, between 10 and 13 percent of the workforce.45 Synthesizing existing studies, we estimate that those who rely entirely on gig work in order to make a living comprise less than half of all gig workers.
 The rest of people who work independently do so on a supplemental basis, in addition to part- or full-time traditional work or another income source.6 Further research is needed to fully understand how gig work fits into the broader labor market.